top of page

 Photo by Milo Mitchell

-Dr. Natterson-Horowitz’s research and writing have been featured by prominent news outlets, including the New York Times, Newsweek, National Public Radio, Psychology Today and Smithsonian Magazine.
+Dr. Natterson-Horowitz’s research and writing have been featured by prominent news outlets, including the New York Times, Scientific American, Newsweek, National Public Radio, Psychology Today and Smithsonian Magazine.
 Focused on the overlap between human and animal health, her scientific findings have made her a popular speaker and contributor.

 bottom of page